ml to Grams Calculator

 weight [g] = volume [ml] * density

 In our ml to grams calculator, we've implemented many popular cooking ingredients densities.
-But it's still possible that you don't find the one you need, as there are thousands of different products, liquids, and chemicals for which units could be converted.
+However, it's still possible that you don't find the one you need, as there are thousands of different products, liquids, and chemicals you may want to convert.
 What can you do in such a case?

 - Find the density of the product for which you want to make a conversion.
 The easiest way is to type the name of the product and "density" into the search engine of your choice - you'll most likely find it this way.